|Lower School (K-5)||8:00AM-2:45PM|

 Homework assignments should supplement and reinforce classroom teaching and learning, and should be a productive experience for all children.
 However, students work at different paces; what one student can accomplish in 15 minutes is what another may accomplish in 60 minutes.
 The Lower School recommends the following guidelines for homework time:

 Parents of kindergartners and first graders should review their children’s folders nightly.
 Parents of students in grades 2-6 must sign their children’s assignments sheets nightly.
 Parents of 7th graders must do so for the first semester.

 When students miss classes for any reason, they are responsible for making up classwork, homework, and tests and should talk with their teachers about such make-up work.
 Tests should be made up within two days of the students’ return to school.
 The times and locations for make-up tests are scheduled at the discretion of the teachers.
 Students may request daily assignments before their return.

-Standardized tests are administered to kindergartners and to students in grades 1, 3, 5, and 7 each spring.
+Standardized tests are administered to students in grades 2-7 three times a year – in the fall, winter, and spring.
+PK and Kindergarteners take an in-house test.
+The Diocese of Richmond has adopted the Scantron’s Performance Series assessment tool, which is completely computer-based and adjusts to each child’s ability.
 In addition, ACRE tests which measure religious knowledge and attitudes are given in grade 5 each spring.
 Results of these tests will be shared with parents.

 Each year, families receive a list of supplies for each grade.
-In the interest of safety and tidiness, please do not purchase spiral notebooks.
-General supplies are available for purchase in the LS middle hallway on designated mornings before school.
+In the interest of safety and tidiness, please do not purchase spiral notebooks (Grades K-5 only).
+General supplies are available for purchase in the school store in the LS Gym on designated mornings before school.